EFFICACY IN IDIOPATHIC HYPERSOMNIA

 Go to:

-See PGIc data - Idiopathic Hypersomnia Severity Scale (IHSS)—Assesses the severity and frequency of idiopathic hypersomnia symptoms, including excessive sleepiness, prolonged sleep duration, cognitive impairment, and sleep inertia.
+worse."1,3 See PGIc data - Idiopathic Hypersomnia Severity Scale (IHSS)—Assesses the severity of idiopathic hypersomnia symptoms, such as excessive sleepiness, prolonged sleep duration, cognitive impairment, and sleep inertia.1,3 See IHSS data

 primary efficacy endpoint: efficacy in EXCESSIVE daytime sleepiness (as measured by ess)

-Significant worsening of daytime sleepiness in patients randomized to placebo during the 2-week , double-blind, randomized withdrawal period1,6
+Significant worsening of daytime sleepiness in patients randomized to placebo during the 2-week, double-blind, randomized withdrawal period1,3

 Limitations: Trial was not designed to demonstrate efficacy during the OTTP; all patients were taking active drug while dose was being titrated to individual optimized dose; no conclusions can be drawn about the effect of XYWAV during this period.

-*LS mean difference between XYWAV and placebo in the change in ESS score from end of 2-week SDP to end of 2-week DB RWP8
+*LS mean difference between XYWAV and placebo in the change in ESS score from end of 2-week SDP to end of 2-week DB RWP3

 DB RWP = Double-Blind, Randomized Withdrawal Period; ESS = Epworth Sleepiness Scale; LS = Least Squares; OTTP = Open-Label Treatment Titration and Optimization Period; SDP = Stable-Dose Period.